expergefacio/dinkycache/dev_notes_todos.md

 # changelog
 Intended for display in vscode, not as document 😅

+## Issues:
+.write return hash if id and data supplied, otherwise false is odd behaviour, return hash if data actually written, so can be used in conditional statement?

 ## Todo
 ⏺ Look over code
 ⏺ Run more tests?